Torkel-Aannestad/coop-backend/README.md

 - graceful shutdown - Currently the api will not wait for inflight requests and will close the server regardless.
 - Handle HTTP 429 (Too Many Requests) from the mastodon api by adjusting wait time and increaced backoff.
 - Remove code duplication and add core module for shared helper functions and logic.
+- cleanup needPost-cache when data becomes stale.
+Currently the in memory cache is never invalidated.